How much can I expect to get paid?

 What are my legal responsibilities?

 When you are employed as a nanny you will become the employee of the family.
-We suggest you sign an agreement with the family which helps protect both parties should a dispute arise.
-The Nanny Company provide the family and nanny with a contract and a job description which can be amended between you and the family.
+We suggest you sign an employment agreement with the family which helps protect both parties should a dispute arise.
+The Nanny Company provide the family with a template of a contract and job description which can be amended between you and the family.
 We strongly advise all parties to seek their own independent legal advice prior to signing any agreement.
 As your employer the family need to make allowances for Holiday Pay, ACC, Kiwisaver and Tax.
 The Nanny Company offers a payroll system to the family to take care of this for you and them.

 What can I expect to do as a nanny?